jon-harper/OmniBox/docs/bom.md

 combining the materials lists from a [36mm Base][base] and a [Main Body][main_body].

 - A complete Core case (Main Body and Base)
-- *Fasteners needed to mount all panels*
+- *Fasteners to mount all panels*
-- *Fasteners for an MCU tray*
+- *Fasteners to mount an MCU tray*
 - IEC power inlet
 - No power switch